isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ![Alt text for image on Isomer site](/images/Youth4.jpg)
 ### Connect with fellow future entrepreneurs
 Network with other youth attendees relevant to your projects and ventures.
-With virtual networking features like one-to-one meetings and networking lounge, Talent @ SWITCH will be where you make meaningful connections.
+With virtual networking features like one-to-one meetings and networking lounge, Talent @ SWITCH EES will be where you make meaningful connections.

 # What is involved?
 Participants of the Entrepreneurship Exposure Series (EES) are required to: